janjiralakirankumar/Docker-Kubernetes-PaniPuri/README.md

     - Kubernetes is designed for complex, production-level container orchestration across multiple hosts, offering features like scaling, high availability, and self-healing.

 6. **Docker Engine - Chef**: Chef is like the Docker Engine, managing the creation, running, and removal of containers based on the instructions provided in the Dockerfile.

+---
+## Kubernetes:

+Kubernetes components explained with the PaniPuri analogy:

+1. **Pods - Puris**:
+   - Pods are like individual Puris, each containing one or more ingredients (containers).
+   - Containers within a Pod share the same networking and storage, just like ingredients inside a Puri.

+2. **Service - Puri Stall**:
+   - Services are like varieties of paniPuris (Pods) are served.
+   - Services ensure requests go to the right Pod, similar to how a stall serves the correct variety of paniPuri.

+3. **Master node - Head Chef**:
+   - The Master node acts as the head chef in the kitchen.
+   - It orchestrates the Kubernetes cluster and runs vital components.

+4. **API-server - Order Counter**:
+   - API-server is like the order counter where orders (requests) are placed.
+   - It provides endpoints for processing and managing the cluster.

+5. **Controller Manager (Replication, Endpoint, Node, Service) - Kitchen Managers**:
+   - These managers oversee various aspects of the kitchen, like Ensuring enough Puris.
+   - Similarly, handles load balancing, Endpoint coordinates, and Node manages resources.

+6. **Scheduler - Order Dispatcher**:
+   - The Scheduler is the order dispatcher who decides where to prepare PaniPuris (Pods) based on kitchen capacity (node resources).

+7. **Key-Value Store (etcd) - Recipe Book**:
+   - The Key-Value Store is like a recipe book storing information about node, pod states, and cluster configuration.
+   - Etcd is used to maintain and share this configuration across the cluster.

+8. **Worker Node - Kitchen Station**:
+   - Worker Nodes are kitchen stations where PaniPuris (Pods) are prepared.
+   - Components like Kubelet, Docker, and Kube-proxy manage and serve the PaniPuris within each station.

+9. **Kubelet - Chef's Assistant**:
+   - Kubelet is the chef's assistant, ensuring PaniPuris (containers) within their pods are in good shape and reporting their status.

+11. **Kube-proxy - Waitstaff**:
+    - Kube-proxy serves as waitstaff, forwarding requests to the right container (PaniPuri) within a service.
+    - It ensures the ordered PaniPuri is delivered to the correct customer.